offendingcommit/valdris/Player Resources/Languages of Valdris.md

 ## Overview

-Communication in [[Valdris]] reflects both its medieval social structure and the unique influence of [[Architect|Architect]] technology.
-While most inhabitants speak a common tongue evolved from pre-Silence trade languages, regional dialects, specialized vocabularies, and ancient harmonic communication methods create a rich linguistic landscape that has become even more complex since the [[Recent Awakening]].
+Communication in [Valdris](Valdris.md) reflects both its medieval social structure and the unique influence of [Architect](Architect.md) technology.
+While most inhabitants speak a common tongue evolved from pre-Silence trade languages, regional dialects, specialized vocabularies, and ancient harmonic communication methods create a rich linguistic landscape that has become even more complex since the [Recent Awakening](Recent%20Awakening.md).

 ---